 While the majority population is Chinese, the Macanese culture is heavily influenced by the Portuguese, who once occupied the island in from the mid 16th century up until 1999.
 Thus, the official languages of Macau are Cantonese and Portuguese.
 You’ll see architecture reminiscent of Portugal and Spain and signs in Macau are often written in both, traditional Chinese and Portuguese.

-What to do and see in Macau in a day:
+What to do in Macau in 24 hours

 1. Visit the Grand Lisboa Casino